argoproj-labs/hera/README.md

 - Install via `hera[cli]`.
 The `[cli]` option installs the extra dependency [Cappa](https://github.com/DanCardin/cappa) required for the CLI
 - The CLI aims to enable GitOps practices, easier debugging, and a more seamless experience with Argo Workflows.
-- The CLI is an experimental feature.
-At the moment it only supports generating YAML files from workflows via `hera generate yaml`.
+- **_The CLI is an experimental feature and subject to change!_** At the moment it only supports generating YAML files from workflows via
+  `hera generate yaml`.
 See `hera generate yaml --help` for more information

 #### yaml